-With lines like, “I’m in love with you baby, I don’t even know your name / I’ve never been too good with all those sexual games / So maybe it’s just better if we leave it this way / I’m in love with you, baby, and I don’t even know your name,” Jackson didn’t originally plan on ever recording the song.
-But while on the road in 1993, he had a change of heart and passed the demo to his brother-in-law, and the rest is history.
+The song was the fifth and final single from Jackson’s multi-platinum-selling Who I Am album … but it almost didn’t make the record.
+Written by Jackson, along with Ron Jackson and Andy Lofton, the tune was written as a joke for Jackson’s family.
+With lines like, “I’m in love with you baby, I don’t even know your name / I’ve never been too good with all those sexual games / So maybe it’s just better if we leave it this way / I’m in love with you, baby, and I don’t even know your name,” Jackson didn’t originally plan on ever recording the song — but while on the road in 1993, he had a change of heart, passed the demo to his brother-in-law, and the rest is history.

-Jackson bumped off Shania Twain‘s two-week run at the top of the charts with her single, ‘Any Man of Mine,’ to claim the top spot.
-He included ‘I Don’t Even Know Your Name’ on his 1995 ‘The Greatest Hits Collection,’ his 1999 ‘Super Hits’ project, and his 2007 ’16 Biggest Hits’ record.
+Jackson bumped Shania Twain‘s “Any Many of Mine” off its two-week run at the top of the charts to claim the top spot with this song.
+He included “I Don’t Even Know Your Name” on his 1995 The Greatest Hits Collection, his 1999 Super Hits project and his 2007 16 Biggest Hits record.

 Download “I Don’t Even Know Your Name” on iTunes.